Durlabh517/GameWeb/README.md

 # GameWeb
 Here is my solution to given set of tasks.
-I would like to add that the solution could have better , especially in the frontend section where we could use frontend technologies like react js .
+I would like to add that the solution could have been better , especially in the frontend section where we could use frontend technologies like react js .

 I have provided a standard approach to complete the tasks of my assignment.